nginx-clojure/nginx-clojure/README.md

 2.2 Threads Number for Request Handler Thread Pool on JVM
 -----------------
 Within `http {` block in nginx.conf `jvm_workers` is a directive about threads number for request handler thread pool on JVM, default is 0.
-**ONLY IF** you cann't resolve your performance problems by increasing worker_processes or reducing single request-response time, you can try this way.
+**ONLY IF** you can't resolve your performance problems by increasing worker_processes or reducing single request-response time, you can try this way.
 If your tasks are often blocked by slow I/O operations, the thread pool method can make the nginx worker not blocked until all threads are exhuasted.